swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 Please see the [CardUpdatr Integration Techniques](/integrations/cardupdatr#card-updatr-integration-techniques) for reference.

-CardUpdatr may also be configured statically in the [Partner Portal](/ops-admin/partner-portal/), but these settings would be overridden by dynamic properties proovided while embedding or launching.
+CardUpdatr may also be configured statically in the [Partner Portal](/ops-admin/partner-portal/), but these settings would be overridden by dynamic properties provided while embedding or launching.
 For more details, please contact [E-mail Strivve](mailto:support@strivve.com).

 ### Config Object